 Prof. Pieter U. Dijkstra PhD

 Medical students are supposed to read an enormous amount of information in textbooks, on the internet, and in medical journals.
 Research is progressing fast and textbooks often contain dated information.
-Recent manuscripts (studies) provide up-to-date information, but are we certain that the presented information is valid and should be implemented in patient care?
+Recent manuscripts provide up-to-date information.
+However, are we certain that the presented information is valid and should be implemented in patient care?
 Critical appraisal of a manuscript enables the assessment of the validity of the study results.
 In this pre-course class, participants will be provided with a general approach to critically appraise clinical research papers and assess research design, identify selection bias, information bias, and confounding factors.
-Different research designs will be presented, and strength and weaknesses will be discussed.
+Different research designs will be presented, and strengths and weaknesses will be discussed.
 Participants will assess a paper critically.
 The results of the assessment will be discussed in the masterclass.

-How do scientific journals review your articles
+How do scientific reviewers review your article?

 You can choose your own track consisting of a combination of two masterclasses: